KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Callouts-Article.md

 ## Context

-KeyboardKit has an observable ``KeyboardCalloutContext`` class that has observable callout state, such as the currently pressed ``KeyboardCalloutContext/inputAction`` or the ``KeyboardCalloutContext/secondaryActions`` that should be presented.
+KeyboardKit has an observable ``CalloutContext`` class that has observable callout state, such as the currently pressed ``CalloutContext/inputAction`` or the ``CalloutContext/secondaryActions`` that should be presented.

 KeyboardKit automatically creates an instance of this class and injects it into ``KeyboardInputViewController/state``, then updates this context when keys are pressed.